nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 $npm install -g nscale
 ```

-Lastly you must either your amazon private keyfile or generate a new public/private keypair.
+Lastly you must copy the private key file used for connecting to the instance onto the instance itself.
-The private key will be used by nscale for connecting to other remote instances it creates via ssh.
+The private key will be used by nscale for connecting to other remote instances it creates.

 Recommended
 ----------------------
-To make life easier, there is a powerful tool called SSHFS which allows you to mount a remote file system locally.
+To make life easier, there is a powerful tool called SSHFS which allows you to mount a remote file system locally via ssh.
 This lets you view files on your remote instance in your file browser and you'll be able to edit them using graphical editors.
 Check out the guide to using it [here](http://www.emreakkas.com/linux-tips/how-to-mount-amazon-ec2-drive-locally-fuse-sshfs)

 Configuring AMIs for use with nscale
 ------------------------------------